-And last August, Secretary LaHood launched the second phase of our vehicle to vehicle research-a real-world field test based in Ann Arbor, Michigan, that includes nearly 3,000 cars, trucks, and buses equipped with V2V communications technology.
+And last August, the U.S. Department of Transportation launched the second phase of our vehicle to vehicle research-a real-world field test based in Ann Arbor, Michigan, that includes nearly 3,000 cars, trucks, and buses equipped with V2V communications technology.
 Conducted by the University of Michigan's Transportation Research Institute (UMTRI), the road test, or model deployment, is a first-of-its-kind test of V2V technology in the real world.
+The model deployment in Ann Arbor remains ongoing today; the Department has recently announced a six-month extension of the model deployment.

 The test vehicles, most of which have been supplied by volunteer participants, are equipped with communication devices that will gather extensive data about the operation of the system and its effectiveness at reducing crashes.
 To accomplish this, the test vehicles send electronic data messages, receive messages from other equipped vehicles, and translate the data into a warning to the driver during specific hazardous traffic scenarios.
 Such hazards include an impending collision at a blind intersection, a driver changing lanes into the path of another vehicle hidden in the driver's blind spot, or an impending collision with the rear end of a vehicle stopped ahead, among others.

-Vehicle-to-vehicle communication has the potential to be the ultimate game-changer in roadway safety - but we need to understand how to apply the technology in an effective way in the real world.
+Vehicle-to-vehicle communication has the potential to be a significant gamechanger in roadway safety - but we need to understand how to apply the technology in an effective way in the real world.
 NHTSA will use the valuable data from the 'model deployment' as it decides if and when these connected vehicle safety technologies should be incorporated into the fleet.